yasirmaxstyle/fgo24-react-table/README.md

 # MAKING TABLE IN REACT
 This program implements the use of useSate hooks in React component to get the data of input in a form.
-Further, the data will be passed to props, the to their children.
+Further, the data will be passed through props to their children.
 Finally, the result of a form will be shown in the table.

 ## HOW TO TRY THIS PROGRAM
 1. Clone this project